Nohow2117/GoWPTracker/docs/architecture.md

         - `go-handler.php`: Manages the public-facing `/go` endpoint, including validation, logging, and redirection.
         - `go-admin.php`: Renders the admin reporting page for `/go` clicks, including the data table, chart, and CSV export functionality.
     - `split/`: Contains all files related to the `/split` A/B testing feature.
-        - `split-handler.php`: Manages the public-facing `/split/{slug}` endpoint, including weighted variant selection, cookie assignment, and redirection.
+        - `split-handler.php`: Manages the public-facing `/split/{slug}` endpoint, including weighted variant selection and redirection.
         - `split-admin.php`: A comprehensive module that renders the admin UI for creating, editing, and managing split tests.
 It also includes the reporting view for test performance.

 ---